• Skip to primary navigation

 Who is Eligible Now for Covid Vaccinations in New York City:

-The list includes teachers, police, firefighters, transit workers, healthcare workers, home nursing home residents and staff, anyone over 75, and those with compromised immune systems and other health issues.
+That includes teachers, police, firefighters, transit workers, healthcare workers, home nursing home residents and staff, anyone over 75, and those with compromised immune systems and other health issues.

 That was the rule as of Monday, Jan 11, just before the CDC widened eligibility nationwide to anybody over 65.